The Spanish Order of the Golden Fleece

 Although it was claimed by the Carlists, and by some later writers, that Isabel's assumption of the Sovereignty of the Golden Fleece was in contravention of the Statutes, the original terms of the Burgundian succession would have placed her as the heir after the death of Ferdinand VII.
 This is not the place to argue the complexities of the Carlist claim, but nonetheless it must be pointed out that if Philip V could himself alter the succession, with the consent of the Cortes, so could the succession be altered again provided the same legal requirements were followed.
 The flaw, which undermined the legality of this reversion to the ancient system, was its consequent deprivation of the existing prior rights of the males of the House.
 Furthermore, the Spanish House of Bourbon had foregone its rights to France in return for guaranteed possession of Spain by application of Salic Law.
 Isabel II may be regarded as having a stronger claim than her uncle as heiress to the Golden Fleece under the terms of the original Burgundian succession, however, and she was able to maintain this claim more successfully as the de facto inheritor of the Spanish Crown, to which it had been tied in 1724.
-The Carlist Kings made a handful of appointments to the Order.

 The liberal government of Spain unquestionably abused the Order, removing both King Charles X and his son, the Duke of Angoulême (later titular King as Louis XIX) from the roll and using the gift of the Order as a political tool.
 Isabel II further amended the character of the Order by decrees of 26 July 1847 and 28 October 1851, in which she declared that it was one of the royal civil Orders to which nominations could not be made without the assent of the Council of Ministers and must be announced in the Gaceta de Madrid within one month.
 This requirement did not mean that awards of the Order which were not published in the Gaceta were invalid, however, because failure to publish such awards could not deprive Sovereigns of the Order of their statutory right to bestow it at their discretion.